Skip Navigation

 I intend to pursue work with charity organization in children and young people’s services.
 This is a job route where I’ll be able to have a positive impact on people’s lives, especially those most vulnerable.

 The course has supported me with my career ambitions and employability skills.
 I have gained a wider knowledge of my writing and presentation skills.
 On top of this, I have been able to gain experience of volunteering in an international charity organization Everton in the Community (EitC).
-I and am currently undergoing training on how to become a digital skills champion in Liverpool where I can teach people how to use technology for their basic needs in life.
+I am currently undergoing training on how to become a digital skills champion in Liverpool where I can teach people how to use technology for their basic needs in life.

 The application process to this Masters was fast and smooth.
 I had the support of Edge Hill University who responded to emails quickly, from CAS-Shield online self-service system, and throughout my Visa Application.